roelofsw/roelofsw.github.io/_posts/2015-03-22-raspberry-pi-for-fun-and-savings.md

 **_Electricity is expensive_**

 Gone are the days where thinking about your electrical bill is a distant afterthought when running computer hardware.
 In Queensland, 'normal' residential electricity is now billed at around A$0.27/kWh.
 Running a full size headless box (~100W idling), comfortably costs in excess of A$250/year.
+Apart from being expensive, it is also a waste of resources, and bad for the environment.

 ---